dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/02-testcontainers-postgresql.md

 </Project>
 ```

-## 🧪 Writing Tests with Testcontainers
+## writing tests with Testcontainers

 This section shows how to write tests using [Testcontainers] while leveraging [xUnit] features for management of asynchronous initialization and shared setups.
 We use the following concepts from xUnit: